Excellence in Economic Thinking

 Bank of England Chief Economist, Andy Haldane, opened the series with a lecture on ‘The Health, Wealth and Happiness of Nations’ in February 2020.

-Professor Sir Angus Deaton, Nobel Laureate, will deliver the second Adam Smith Lecture on 26 May 2021.
-Register for the lecture.
+Professor Sir Angus Deaton, Nobel Laureate, delivered the second Adam Smith Lecture on 26 May 2021 entitled 'Technology, Inequality and Social Esteem'.

 View our trailer video for a snapshot into the programme and its purpose in our 21st-century society and the lectures in full below.

 Andrew G Haldane is the Chief Economist at the Bank of England.
 He is a member of the Bank’s Monetary Policy Committee.
 Among other positions, he is Honorary Professor at University of Nottingham, a Visiting Fellow at Nuffield College, Oxford, a Fellow of the Academy of Social Sciences and Governor of the National Institute of Economic and Social Research.
 He has authored around 200 articles and 4 books.
 Andrew is the founder and trustee of ‘Pro Bono Economics’, a charity which brokers economists into charitable projects and Vice-Chair of National Numeracy.Andy Haldane

 Professor Sir Angus Deaton

 Sir Angus Deaton is Senior Scholar and Professor Emeritus at Princeton University and Presidential Professor of Economics at USC.
 He is the author of The Great Escape: health, wealth, and the origins of inequality and, with Anne Case, Deaths of despair and the future of capitalism.
 His interests span domestic and international issues and include health, happiness, development, poverty, inequality, and how to best collect and interpret evidence for policy.
 He is a member of the National Academy of Sciences and the American Philosophical Society, a Fellow of the British Academy, and an Honorary Fellow of the Royal Society of Edinburgh.
 He is a past President of the American Economic Association.
 His BA, MA, and PhD are from Cambridge University, and he holds several honorary doctorates from universities in Europe and the US.
 In 2015, he received the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel “for his analysis of consumption, poverty, and welfare.”
 He was born in Edinburgh, Scotland.
 He was made a Knight Bachelor in the Queen’s Birthday Honors List in 2016.Watch the lecture